camunda/camunda-docs/docs/self-managed/identity/user-guide/managing-user-access.md

 Without an Identity permission, users can access Identity only to log in to other applications.
 They are not able to access the Identity UI beyond the login page.

 To grant a user access to the UI, you need to assign at least one Identity permission as part of a role to the user.
-This can be achieved in one of the following ways.
+This can be achieved in one of the following ways:

 ### Using Keycloak presets